Happy Christmas (Jessica Simpson album): Singles

-"My Only Wish" was released as promotional single.
+"My Only Wish" was released as a single.
 It premiered at On Air with Ryan Seacrest and the Simpson website jessicasimpson.com, the November 11, 2010.
 The song was written by Aaron Pearce, Jessica Simpson and Christopher Stewart.
 "My Only Wish" is a love song, a good rhythm Christmas, featuring pop music and traditional rhythms, drum notes, and hard knocks and grooves.
 Background vocals are present throughout the chorus.
 The song received mixed reviews by music critics and was compared to "All I Want for Christmas Is You" (1994) by Mariah Carey.
 The song managed to reach the Top 50 most downloaded Christmas songs of iTunes in the United States.
-During the first week of release of the album, the song could be downloaded for free on iTunes Store.
+During the first week of the release of the album, the song could be downloaded for free on iTunes Store.
 The single did not have a music video.

 Critical reception

 The album received positive reviews.
-Stephen Thomas Erlewine of Allmusic stated, "compared to 2004's brassy Rejoyce: The Christmas Album, Happy Christmas exists on a small stage: Simpson doesn't belt songs out, doesn't seem intent on wowing an audience with her pizzazz.[sic] [...]She may be intent on being all things to all people, but her eagerness to please suits the season and helps make Happy Christmas a better holiday soundtrack than Rejoyce."
+Stephen Thomas Erlewine of AllMusic stated, "compared to 2004's brassy Rejoyce: The Christmas Album, Happy Christmas exists on a small stage: Simpson doesn't belt songs out, doesn't seem intent on wowing an audience with her pizzazz.[sic] [...]She may be intent on being all things to all people, but her eagerness to please suits the season and helps make Happy Christmas a better holiday soundtrack than Rejoyce."